 Welcome to Cxema.
-Hoping that you’ve got your winged trainers and a bottle of water, let’s enter Cxema, the club night in Kyiv, Ukraine started by Slavik Lepsheev and his friends comprising artistic, motivated and basically uber-cool people with a cause in mind.
+Hoping that you’ve got your winged trainers and a bottle of water, let’s enter Cxema, the club night in Kiev, Ukraine started by Slavik Lepsheev and his friends comprising artistic, motivated and basically uber-cool people with a cause in mind.

 What was once thought of as a gathering of DJs, friends and designers raving together, ended up being the foremost rave revolution in Eastern Europe.
-Talk about Hard Techno, progressive grooving or their fresh initiative with Acoustics, Cxema is all game for creating the atmosphere that Kyiv raves to.
+Talk about Hard Techno, progressive grooving or their fresh initiative with Acoustics, Cxema is all game for creating the atmosphere that Kiev raves to.
 What sets it apart from other music events and festivals, is the spirit, which, more than anything else shows in the Cxema goer’s fashion and dancing style.
 You might as well bump into a herd of kids wearing chains and Gosha Rubchinsky or someone with dreadlocks, beautiful lack of un-tattooed skin and second hand sportswear.
 Discovering fresh, young talent from across the country, the Cxemcast has the damn unbelievable credit of making the crowd dance from Friday through Sunday.

 INDIE went underground and grooved conversation with Cxema’s Nazariy Sovsun.
 Join the rave, support the music and hear what we heard.